 By default, project display properties determine the columns that are displayed in the Quick Search results for a specific class.
 You can personalize your Quick Search results, overriding the project settings.

-NOTE The project defaults are set by the administrator.
-See "Configuring Quick Search Display" on page 181.
+NOTE The project defaults are set by the administrator in the Project Settings dialog.

 To change the columns displayed in Quick Search results: